cruxprotocol/js-sdk/README.md

 3. ##### registerCruxID(cruxID<onlySubdomain>, newAddressMap)
     - Description: Reserves/registers the cruxID for the user.
 The user can link any blockchain address to his CruxID with the help of newAddressMap sent.
 The addresses are now publicly linked and can be resolved.
+    - Note: To get which currencies can be part of newAddressMap please call `getAssetMapping()`.
     - Params:
         - subdomain part of [CruxID](#cruxid)
         - newAddressMap of type [IAddressMapping](#iaddressmapping) which has symbols and addresses a user wants to publically expose with CruxID.